cheyennen0503/sass/entries/entry06.md

 <img src="../img7.png" style="width: 300px;" />

+As you can see, I put my beginning ideas of what I jotted down into code.
+It does need work, but I cannot spend too much time on one little detail.
+This was my first mistake.
+I spent about a day worrying about the navigation bar and why it did not resemble what I had in my mind.
+I went back to last year and tried to re-trace my steps.
+Unfortunately, I could not find the solution, so I moved on.
+For the rest of the week, I continued to study and break down my previous website into sections so that I can better understand and remember how to create one.

 ## Next Steps
 1. Continue working on my MVP (the basic idea of what I want my website to look like).
 2. Look at some examples of websites that utilize SASS so I can find some inspiration.